 These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

-- Overall, we rate Law Enforcement Today far-Right Biased based on story selection and editorial positions that align with the conservative right.
+- Overall, we rate Law Enforcement Today as far-Right Biased based on story selection and editorial positions that align with the conservative right.
 We also rate them Mixed for factual reporting due to the use of poor sources, lack of transparency, and failed fact checks.

 Factual Reporting: MIXED

 Press Freedom Rank: MOSTLY FREE

 Founded in 2008 (domain registration), Law Enforcement Today is a news and opinion website that reports the news for those in the law enforcement profession.
 The website lack transparency as they do not provide an about page or disclose ownership.
 However, they do provide an about section on their Facebook page that reads: “We publish first-hand accounts of how officers have successfully faced adversity or practiced excellence in law enforcement.
 We share news about the topics that impact the law enforcement community – including not just the officers, but also their loved ones.”

 Funded by / Ownership

 Law Enforcement Today does not openly disclose ownership; however, an internet search leads to the Facebook page, Robert Greenberg, Founder of Law Enforcement Today, which indicates he is the owner through Law Enforcement Today LLC.
 Revenue is generated through advertising.